nihilok/SmartHomeApp/README.md

 ###### Recent changes:

-- This repository has now been succeded (sort of) by [OpenCentralHeating](https://github.com/nihilok/OpenCentralHeating) which focuses just on the central heating feautures.
+- This repository has now been succeded (sort of) by [OpenCentralHeating](https://github.com/nihilok/OpenCentralHeating) which focuses just on the central heating features.

 ### Installation: